1wheel/graph-scroll/README.md

 Simple scrolling events for [d3](https://github.com/mbostock/d3) graphs.
 Based on [stack](https://github.com/mbostock/stack.git)

-*graph-scroll* takes a selection of explanatory text sections and emits `active` events as different sections are scrolled into to view.
+*graph-scroll* takes a selection of explanatory text sections and dispatches `active` events as different sections are scrolled into to view.
 These `active` events can be used to update a chart's state.

 ```
 graphScroll()